NYU-DSGA1012-S23/syllabus/_modules/week03.md

 title: Week 3, Feb.
 7/9
 ---

-### Entailment, Presupposition, and Reasoning
+### Basic Techniques 2: Neural Networks

-We introduce two tasks that require models to "understand" language to a certain extent: _sentiment analysis_ and _natural language inference_.
-Using these tasks as running examples, we will introduce common neural network architectures in NLU such as the multi-layer perceptron, the recurrent neural network, and the Transformer.
+We introduce _sentiment analysis_, a text classification task that requires models to "understand" language in some sense.
+Using sentiment analysis as a running example, we introduce the conceptual framework of _neural networks_.
+We also discuss the concept of a "word" in natural language, and how it is instantiated in NLP through _tokenization_.

 Topics
-: Entailment, presupposition, text classification, natural language inference, neural architectures (MLPs, RNNs, LSTMs, attention mechanisms, Transformers)
+: text classification, sentiment analysis, neural networks, multi-layer perceptrons, natural language morphology (morphemes and words), tokenization (traditional and byte-pair)

 Lecture
 : [Slides](https://drive.google.com/file/d/15zEVVVNfJHKHOkWendKSH_QePY2OGKWP/view?usp=share_link),